indytechcook/indytechcook/_posts/2013-8-31-email-processing.markdown

 After some investigation I found [AwayFind](http://www.awayfind.com/).
 The tag line sold me: "Get AWAY from your inbox — let urgent emails cut through the clutter and FIND you...instantly."

+EDIT:

+I found [IfThisThenThat](http://ifttt.com), a service that allows you to setup condition and actions based upon cloud services.
+I now use this service (mostly because it's free).
+I setup a rule where any Gmail stared item gets texted to me.
+THen I use Gmail fitters to look for patterns or people that I know I need to know about before the next email check (which I'm trying to get to once a day).
+These include emails from my manager on up, new issues from our ticket system, mentions from Chatter (Saleforces' version of twitter) and anything from my wife.
+Working great so far!

 ### Processing the inbox